 - Cheerleading and volleyball uniforms do not comply with the dress code and cannot be worn during regular attendance, unless prior approval is received for the building principal. - Any clothing, jewelry, insignia, etc., related to gangs is not permitted. - Students must wear shoes at all times. - Clothing with provocative or suggestive slogans or illustrations is not permitted, including clothing which advertises drugs, cigarettes, beer, liquor, sex, obscene gestures, violence, or double meaning messages.
 No wearing apparel shall make any reference to hate, violence, racial/ethnic slurs, suicide, homicide, death or other negative messages.
 This includes, but is not limited to pictures, graphics, symbols, numbers, or other written or implied messages. - Students will not be allowed to wear clothing which displays bare midriff, bare backs, and tops that expose the chest/breast/cleavage (no visual body cracks).
-Students will not be allowed to wear tank tops or any shirts with a shoulder strap smaller than 2" or expose undergarment. - Students are not to wear PJ tops and/or bottoms or house slippers. - Students must wear shorts, dresses, and skirts that are length appropriate for school.
-If the length disrupts the educational environment a 4 inch rule above the knee cap will be used to determine the appropriateness of the clothing. - Clothing that is frayed or with holes located above the knees must not expose skin or undergarment. - Baggy pants or shorts are not appropriate if the waistband hangs lower than the individual's waist. - No sunglasses, winter coats, hats, do-rags, or head covering of any kind, will be worn in the school building.
-A reasonable amount of time will be given to remove these items (first occurrence). - Jewelry or any accessory that can be used as a weapon is not permitted. - Chains attached to wallets, keys, or hanging from clothing or chains connecting pierced body part are not allowed. - Students with body piercing may be required to remove them for safety reasons such as P.E.

-• Heely or Heely type shoes are not allowed in the school building.
+Students will not be allowed to wear tank tops or any shirts with a shoulder strap smaller than 2" or expose undergarment. - Students must wear shorts, dresses, and skirts that are length appropriate for school.
+If the length disrupts the educational environment a 4 inch rule above the knee cap will be used to determine the appropriateness of the clothing. - Baggy pants or shorts are not appropriate if the waistband hangs lower than the individual's waist. - No sunglasses, winter coats, hats, do-rags, or head covering of any kind, will be worn in the school building.
+A reasonable amount of time will be given to remove these items (first occurrence). - Jewelry or any accessory that can be used as a weapon is not permitted. - Chains attached to wallets, keys, or hanging from clothing or chains connecting pierced body part are not allowed. - Students with body piercing may be required to remove them for safety reasons such as P.E. - Heely or Heely type shoes are not allowed in the school building.

 A student's appearance, including dress and hygiene, must not disrupt the educational process or compromise standards of health and safety.
 The school does not prohibit hairstyles historically associated with race, ethnicity, or hair texture, including, but not limited to, protective hairstyles such as braids, locks, and twists.
 The school will not prohibit students from wearing or accessorizing the student's graduation attire with items associated with the student's cultural, ethnic, or religious identity or any other protected characteristic or category identified in the Illinois Human Rights Act.
 Students who disrupt the educational process or compromise standards of health and safety must modify their appearance.
-The discretion of the administration and faculty shall determine the appropriateness/inappropriateness of any item on an individual basis.
+The discretion of the administration and faculty shall determine the appropriateness of any item on an individual basis.